Language selection

 SINAA / Qikiqtani Project Finance for Permanence (PFP) is led by the Qikiqtani Inuit Association (QIA).
 The initiative is a large-scale conservation project in the Qikiqtani Region of Nunavut, one of the most biodiverse areas in the Arctic and home to a wide array of species including polar bears, narwhals, and migratory birds.
 This region's ecological health is deeply intertwined with Inuit culture, economy, and well-being, creating a deep connection that sustains biodiversity and livelihoods and that helps support both wildlife and important natural processes like climate regulation and carbon storage.

 The SINAA Agreement advances Inuit-led conservation and self-determination by supporting Inuit stewardship and governance for an expanded network of protected and conserved areas within the region.
-The Qikiqtani Inuit will manage these areas in collaboration with the Government of Canada, with funding support from philanthropic donors as well.
+The Qikiqtani Inuit will manage these areas in collaboration with the Government of Canada.

 Key elements of the SINAA Agreement include: